craig-davis/craig-davis.github.io/_posts/2020-11-22-WEN-4214-Drill-Press-Unboxing-and-Review.markdown

 ## Quick Review

 I have not used this drill press much yet.
-It certainly spun through softwoods with a 1" spade bit, and had no issues with a 3/4" step drill bit in 1/4" steel bar.
+It certainly spun through softwoods with a 1" spade bit, and had no issues with a 3/4" step drill bit in 3/16" steel bar.
 I can't imagine needing anything more than that for the kinds of projects that I do.
-For a more in-depth review, check out [this review at The Spruce][review-spruce].

 I think this [WEN 4214 drill press][amazon] is a fantastic choice for a hobby workshop.
 I suspect that it will show its limitations when drilling larger holes in metal, but that with patience it will be enough for the home shop.
-I've got a couple of furniture projects coming up, and I will update this review once I've drilled for a lot more dowels.
+I've got a couple of furniture projects coming up, and I will update this review once I've had more time with it.
+I also plan to build a small cart for it, and I might share some photos of that as well.

+For a more in-depth review, check out [this review at The Spruce][review-spruce].

 ## Unboxing